Assess and Report on Progress

 Include a Record of your Expenses

-List the amount funded and your expenses.
+List the amount of funding received from all sources and your individual expenses.
 Was this budget adequate?
 If not, why not?
 Do you have any funds remaining?

 If your work is still in progress or you would like to repeat your project, you may apply for additional funds through a renewal request with an updated budget, which will accompany the record of your expenses to date.
 Please consult grants staff prior to submission.